KennyGha/NLP---IPhone-analystic-on-HK-Forums/README.md

 Natural Language Processing

-This was an text analytic on how public think of "Key Word" search on HK forums Data was collected from popular HK forums
+This was an text mining on how public think of "Key Word" search on HK forums Data was collected from popular HK forums